oqwn/mcp-gui-server/README.md

 ### Step 1: Configure Your MCP Client

-Add the following configuration to your MCP client (Claude Desktop, Cursor, Windsurf, etc.), Remember add the model only if you would like a ai model to merify your result:
+Add the following configuration to your MCP client (Claude Desktop, Cursor, Windsurf, etc.), Remember add the model only if you would like a ai model to enhance prompt:

 #### Using NPX (Recommended)